mcp-rune 0.107.0

 Each MCP App consists of two MCP primitives:

-• Resource: The client fetches HTML from this URI (e.g., ui://engineer/create-book)
+• Resource: The client fetches HTML from this URI (e.g., ui://bookshelf/new-model-app, where bookshelf is the namespace you pass to createDefaultAppRegistry)

 The tool declares its UI resource via _meta.ui.resourceUri, which tells the MCP client to render the HTML in an iframe when the tool is called.